matplotlib/matplotlib/doc/users/recipes.rst

    plt.title('Default date handling can cause overlapping labels')

-Another annoyance is that if you hover the mouse over a the window and look in the lower right corner of the matplotlib toolbar at the x and y coordinates, you see that the x locations are formatted the same way the tick labels are, eg "Dec 2004".
+Another annoyance is that if you hover the mouse over a the window and look in the lower right corner of the matplotlib toolbar (:ref:`navigation-toolbar`) at the x and y coordinates, you see that the x locations are formatted the same way the tick labels are, eg "Dec 2004".
 What we'd like is for the location in the toolbar to have a higher degree of precision, eg giving us the exact date out mouse is hovering over.
-To fix the first problem, we can use method:`matplotlib.figure.Figure.autofmt_xdate()` and to fix the second problem we can use the ``ax.fmt_xdata`` attribute which can be set to any function that takes a position and returns a string.  matplotlib has a number of date formatters built im, so we'll use one of those.
+To fix the first problem, we can use method:`matplotlib.figure.Figure.autofmt_xdate` and to fix the second problem we can use the ``ax.fmt_xdata`` attribute which can be set to any function that takes a scalar and returns a string.  matplotlib has a number of date formatters built in, so we'll use one of those.

 .. plot::
    :include-source:

-   import matplotlib.cbook as cbook datafile = cbook.get_sample_data('goog.npy')
+   :context:

-   r = np.load(datafile).view(np.recarray)
+   plt.close('all')
    fig, ax = plt.subplots(1)
    ax.plot(r.date, r.close)